MilanVlaski/Dynadoro/README.md

 - show hours studied per day
 - show hours studied per week
 - If you exit the app, the previous state needs to finish.
 - We keep the ProducitivtyClock and Periods from History consistent by mapping all the Periods from the History to Days.
-A Day has Periods, and a Day must have a ProductivityClock.If extra Clocks exist, we delete them.
-And if a Day, doesn't have an image (Tuesday_23_November.png - DayVisual), it gets created.
+A Day has Periods, and a Day must have a ProductivityClock.
+If extra Clocks exist, we delete them.
+And if a Day, doesn't have a Clock (Tuesday_23_November.png - DayVisual), it gets created.

-##### Logging
-1. Retrieve Periods from History.
-2. From Periods, create Days.
-Period can only belong to one day.
-3. A Day must have a ProductivityClock (there are details about how this is upheld).
-4. A Day must make its own ProductivityClock if it's missing one.
-5. Display Days, or a smaller subset of them, with details like: hours studied (daily, weekly, monthly).

-- retrievePeriods()
-- retrieveProdClocks()
-- createDays(periods, clocks)
-- if a day has unassigned clock, then create clock

 - while break ticks down you could have a charging battery filling up (maybe in thirds, battery with 3 bars)